CharalamposGeorgiadis/Synthetic_Dataset_Generator/README.md

 - [Carla Rigged 001 3D](https://www.turbosquid.com/3d-models/photorealistic-human-rig-3d-1422548)
 - [Eric Rigged 001 3D](https://www.turbosquid.com/3d-models/photorealistic-human-rig-3d-1422553)

+Four additional humans (one male adult, one male baby, one female adult, one female baby) were designed using [MakeHuman](http://www.makehumancommunity.org).
+Since, I created these models, they are included in this repository in the *Assets/MyModels* folder.

 ### Animation Controllers
 The animation controllers located in the *Assets/Resources* folder were created for the following animations from [Mixamo](https://www.mixamo.com/#/):
 - Arm Stretching (used for frames 0-250)